The importance of animal welfare to Canadians

 Advocating on behalf of retailers

-RCC is renewing and revamping its approach in 2021 to focus on multi-stakeholder collaborative processes for decision-making, supporting the wide variety of comprehensive animal care Codes of Practices developed under the National Farm Animal Care Council (NFACC).
+In 2021, RCC renewed and revamped its approach to focus on multi-stakeholder collaborative processes for decision-making, supporting the wide variety of comprehensive animal care Codes of Practices developed under the National Farm Animal Care Council (NFACC).
 RCC sits on NFACC’s Board of Directors, and RCC grocery members are represented and actively participate in the development of NFACC Codes.

 The industry as a whole has made significant progress in advancing animal welfare in recent years including: